Energy-saving building - the airtight building envelope

 Masonry that was built in the past has a U-value of up to 2.2 W / (m2K).
 Such a high value results in a high loss of energy.
 A masonry can be retrofitted with a thermal insulation composite system with a thickness of 16 centimeters.
 The improvement in heat loss is from 29-41 percent under the various aspects, even without taking into account the changed thermal bridge allowance.
 These enormous differences in the U-value clearly show how the requirements for masonry alone have changed in recent decades.

 Further quality features are the thermal conductivity and the subdivision of the stones according to their density.
 Consequently, a clear distinction must be made between stones, bricks, blocks or slabs when speaking of the term masonry.
 As mentioned earlier, the maximum U-value for exterior walls of residential buildings is 0.24 W / (m2K).
-If you now look at the data sheets of the manufacturers of different constructions of the wall elements, you can see that the industry is developing at the same time as the policy requirements.
+If you now look at the data sheets of the manufacturers of different constructions of the wall elements, you can see that the industry is developing simultaneously with the requirements of politics.
 Most manufacturers provide wall elements that already meet the EnEV requirements without additional insulation.
-These can, for example, be hollow bricks in which the cavities are filled with insulating material.
+These can be hollow bricks, for example, in which the cavities are filled with insulating material.
 A second variant are aerated concrete blocks, in which the density is reduced by using light mortar.

 In addition, exterior and interior plaster are also part of the walls.
 The market offers special types of plaster for every need, such as B. thermal insulation plaster, water-repellent plaster and synthetic resin plaster, which are usually used in the shoring with each other as a base or finish.
 These can have different thermal conductivities and thus lower the primary energy requirement.